 Deterrence and New Nuclear States

-The goal of this phase is to produce an edited volume of innovative and policy-relevant essays on challenges created by the emergence of “new” nuclear weapons states such as North Korea, and potential proliferators, such as Iran.
-The study will also explore de facto nuclear weapons states, including India, Pakistan, and Israel, that operate outside of any established multilateral nuclear frameworks such as the Nuclear Non-Proliferation Treaty and the Nuclear Suppliers Group.
-Chapters commissioned for the edited volume will explore a range of themes, including emerging technologies and crisis stability; social media and crisis dynamics; multipolar nuclear interactions; and how we should define when a state “becomes” a nuclear weapons state.
+The second phase produced an edited volume of innovative and policy-relevant essays on challenges created by the emergence of “new” nuclear weapons states such as North Korea, and potential proliferators, such as Iran.
+The volume - The Fragile Balance of Terror: Deterrence in the Nuclear Age - explores de facto nuclear weapons states, including India, Pakistan, and Israel, that operate outside of any established multilateral nuclear frameworks such as the Nuclear Non-Proliferation Treaty and the Nuclear Suppliers Group.
+Chapters commissioned for the edited volume explore a range of themes, including emerging technologies and crisis stability; social media and crisis dynamics; multipolar nuclear interactions; and how we should define when a state “becomes” a nuclear weapons state.

-The forthcoming edited volume will be accompanied by a series of outreach activities aimed at nuclear policymakers (primarily in the United States) and academic centers and think tanks with a specific focus on nuclear studies.
+Events accompanying the release of The Fragile Balance of Terror: Deterrence in the Nuclear Age help the book reach nuclear policymakers (primarily in the United States) and academic centers and think tanks with a specific focus on nuclear studies.